 |Date||Dec 13||Dec 20|

 In July and August, the Dow rose as investors flocked to safe U.S. markets after turbulence rocked the European Union.
 On June 24, the Dow fell 610.32 points the day after Brexit.
 That's when the United Kingdom voted to leave the EU.
-That threatened the U.S. businesses that are the U.K's largest investors.
-On July 13, the UK elected a new prime minister.
+That threatened the U.S. businesses that are the United Kingdom's largest investors.
+On July 13, the United Kingdom elected a new prime minister.
 On July 14, a terrorist attacked the French resort town of Nice.
 On July 15, the Turkish military failed in a coup attempt on President Recep Erdogan's government.

 Before that, the Dow was in a market correction between August 2015 and April 19, 2016.
 It fell to a low of 15,660.18 on February 11.
 The 2016 downturn began January 4 when the Dow fell 467 points.
 Investors worried about a slowdown in China's economic growth.
 Two days later it dropped another 400 points when China changed how it pegs the yuan to the dollar.
 By January 7, the Dow had fallen 5.2 percent to 16,514.10, the worst yearly start ever.
 The next day, it dropped to 16,346.45.
 For the week, the Dow lost 1,078.58 points or 6.18 percent.
 The damage continued.
 By January 20 it fell to 15,464.97 in intraday trading but closed up at 15,766.74.
 Investors panicked over plummeting oil prices, the devaluation of the yuan, and turmoil in China's stock market.

 After setting the record high in May 2015, the Dow fell 531 points August 21, closing at 16,459.75.
-On August 24, Black Monday, it fell another 1,089 points in the first few minutes of trading, to 15,370.33.
+On August 24, Black Monday, it fell another 1,089 points in the first few minutes of trading to 15,370.33.
 That correction was more than 16 percent lower than its all-time high set in May, putting it into a market correction but not a bear market.
 Investors worried about China's yuan devaluation and the uncertainty over the Fed's rate increase.
-The market closed higher, at 15,871.39.
-The selloff continued on Tuesday, when the Dow closed at 15,666.44, but regained its upward momentum on Wednesday, closing at 16,285.51.
+The market closed higher at 15,871.39.
+The sell-off continued on Tuesday, when the Dow closed at 15,666.44.
+It regained its upward momentum though on Wednesday, closing at 16,285.51.

 |Date||Feb 20||Feb 24||Feb 25||Mar 2||May 18||May 19|